Make Use of Git#

 Make sure branches have informative names.

-Make sure the master branch is kept clean.
+Make sure the main branch is kept clean.

 Make sure each branch has a single purpose and only changes related to that purpose are made on it.

-Once features are complete, merge their branches into the master branch by switching to the feature branch and running
+Once features are complete, merge their branches into the main branch by switching to the feature branch and running

 Merge other’s changes into your work frequently.